 - Evaluate donors’ giving behaviors to see what giving methods are most effective.

 Tip #2: Understand the job of a fundraising consultant.

 To work well with your fundraising consultant, you need to know what their job entails.
 Knowing what to expect from the firm you hire will help everyone stay on the same page.

-That way, when the firm completes all the services you requested, you can say that they gave you what you wanted and needed.
+That way, when the nonprofit consulting firm completes all the services you requested, you can say that they gave you what you wanted and needed.